Skip to main content

 info

-New version support: Newer versions of the EtherCAT igh master (version 1.6.4 and later) configuration and startup script support automatically bringing the port up (the ip link set dev eth0 up command is added to the startup script).
-If your version does not support automatic enabling, you can manually execute the above command.
+New version support: Newer versions of the EtherCAT igh master (version 1.6.4 and later) configuration and startup scripts support automatically bringing up the port (the ip link set dev eth0 up command is added to the startup script).
+If your version does not support automatic enabling, you can manually execute the command above.

-1. Modify /etc/ethercat.conf to add the corresponding network port to the UPDOWN_INTERFACES variable.
-For example, add the eth0 interface so that when executing ethercatctl start or ethercatctl stop, the corresponding network interface will be automatically brought UP/DOWN.
+1. Modify /etc/ethercat.conf and add the corresponding network port to the UPDOWN_INTERFACES variable.
+For example, add the eth0 interface.
+This will automatically bring up/down the corresponding network interface when executing ethercatctl start or ethercatctl stop.

 #